 by Johnathan Arnold

-John and Sarah Saint go to church three times and hear three sermons each week.
+John and Jane Saint go to church three times and hear three sermons each week.
 In total, they hear 156 sermons each year.
-Since John and Sarah have been going to church for 32 years, they have heard nearly 5,000 sermons.
+Since John and Sarah have been going to church for 30 years, they have heard nearly 5,000 sermons.
 But, amazingly, John and Sarah admit that they do not understand the Bible very well (even though they read it daily) or know why they believe much of what they believe.
 They are not unlike many Christians.

 The church has recently awakened to this reality and is taking more responsibility for bridging the gap between experience and knowledge.
-A new watchword in fundamentalist circles is “discipleship,” by which most mean systematic teaching in a small group setting similar to the class meetings of the Wesleyan heritage.
+A new watchword in evangelicalism is “discipleship,” by which most mean systematic teaching in a small group setting similar to the class meetings of the Wesleyan heritage.
 These small groups typically cover a series of Bible studies or follow a pre-written curriculum.

 While some have turned to small group discipleship to bridge the gap between experience and knowledge, the preaching of the Word is still the most important thing that happens in any church.

 The gradual shift away from the primacy of preaching to a small group culture is not happening because small groups are inherently more effective.
 Instead, small groups are more effective than the kind of preaching that people are offered in many churches.
-The shift is largely the outflow of an alarming deficit in our pulpit ministry: we drive John and Sarah to the altar, but we do not disclose to them the whole counsel of God; we do not satisfy their need for deep, ongoing spiritual formation, explain why we believe what we believe, or help them to think Biblically.
+The shift is largely the outflow of an alarming deficit in our pulpit ministry: we drive John and Sarah to the altar, but we do not disclose to them the whole counsel of God.
+We do not satisfy their need for deep, ongoing spiritual formation, explain why we believe what we believe, or help them to think Biblically.
 Instead, we offer John and Sarah a grab bag of 5,000 inspirational three-point alliterated outlines.

 In the new era of small group discipleship, we must not forget that preaching is discipleship.
 We tend to think about discipleship and preaching as two separate things; rather, preaching is the main way that discipleship happens and small groups supplement the pulpit ministry.
 The preaching of the Word is still the most important thing that happens in any church; therefore, we must reevaluate our philosophy of preaching to meet the needs of the people in our pews.
 In short, we must establish expository preaching as the new norm.